Fordham

 Litigation and Dispute Resolution

-This concentration will provide you the firm foundation needed to become a skilled litigator and creative problem solver.
+This concentration will provide you with the firm foundation needed to become a skilled litigator and creative problem solver.
 You will obtain the skills necessary to expertly resolve disputes both in and out of the courtroom.

 Public Interest and Service

-Live Fordham Law’s motto “In the Service of Others” and discover a rewarding career path.
+Live Fordham Law’s motto, “In the Service of Others,” and discover a rewarding career path.
 This concentration prepares you to fight injustice and to help empower and advocate for disenfranchised individuals and communities.
 Relevant coursework will give you a solid base of knowledge in the field that shows employers you’re ready for a host of public interest positions or important careers in government.

 The House System: Making a Big Law School Feel a Little Smaller

 From the first day you arrive at Fordham Law, you will join one of five “houses.”
-Each is part of our House System—an innovative new program we have developed to create a smaller, more intimate community within the Law School.
+Each is part of our House System—an innovative program we have developed to create a smaller, more intimate community within the Law School.

 Each house is assigned a faculty leader and designated liaisons to our Career Planning Center, Public Interest Resource Center, Student Affairs Office, and Library.
-Your house will also have access to alumni mentors and upper-year student advisors, so it’s a great way to forge connections with the greater Fordham Law Community.
+Your house will also have access to alumni mentors and upper-year student advisors, so it’s a great way to forge connections with the greater Fordham Law community.

 Study Law on Your Time